-Three Mo nths Ended Six Mon ths E nded (in thousands, except percentages) July 1, 2022 July 2, 2021 Change July 1, 2022 July 2, 2021 Change Research and development \$ 29,920 \$ 24,783 \$ 5,137 21 % \$ 58,753 \$ 48,311 \$ 10,442 22 % as % of total net revenue 19 % 22 % , 19 % 21 % ,
+Three Mo onths E Ended Six Mon ths En ded (in thousands, except percentages) Ju June 30, 2023 July 1, 2022 Change J une 30, 2023 July 1, 2022 Change Research and development \$ 32,205 \$ 29,920 \$ 2,285 8 % \$ 65,714 \$ 58,753 \$ 6,961 12 % as % of total net revenue 21 % ) 19 % 21 % 19 % ,

 Our research and development expenses consist primarily of employee salaries and related expenses, contractors and outside consultants, supplies and materials, equipment depreciation and facilities costs, all of which are associated with the design and development of new products and enhancements of existing products.
-The research and development expenses are net of French R&D credits.
+The research and development expenses are net of French Research and Development ("French R&D") credits.

-Research and development expenses increased in the three and six months ended July 1, 2022, compared to the corresponding periods in 2021, primarily due to higher employee compensation costs as a result of headcount increases and annual compensation adjustments.
+Research and development expenses increased in the three and six months ended June 30, 2023, compared to the corresponding periods in 2022, primarily due to higher employee compensation costs as a result of headcount increases and annual compensation adjustments to support the growth of our Broadband business and the strategic transition of our Video segment to SaaS business.